History of Uppsala: 1702–1809: Age of Liberty and the Gustavian era

-Uppsala in the union era (1809–1905)
+1810–1905: Union era

 During the first half of the 19th century the university was largely affected by the ideals of romanticism.
 A group of intellectuals in the city, including Per Daniel Amadeus Atterbom, Lorenzo Hammarsköld and Erik Gustaf Geijer became known as the Uppsala romantics.
 By contrast, in the second half of the century the university was dominated by ideals of natural science.
 In the 50-year period 1820–1870 the number of students at the university tripled, from 500 persons to 1500.
 In 1870 women were allowed to study at the university and in 1872 Betty Pettersson became the first woman to graduate from a university in Sweden.
 During this era many university buildings were erected.
 In 1841 the new university library Carolina Rediviva was inaugurated, In 1867 the university hospital opened and in 1887 King Oscar II of Sweden inaugurated the university hall.
 During these years the student nations also obtained their own buildings.
 In 1843, 1856 and 1875 Uppsala hosted Nordic student meetings.

 In 1866 Uppsala Central Station opened which made large scale industrialization in Uppsala possible.
 The area lacks typical natural resources such as ore and wood, but the soil is fertile.
 Therefore, the food industry and production of bricks from the muddy soil both grew as businesses in Uppsala.